Etskh/card-creator/README.md

 - ✓ if a card doesn't have a FieldData, use the template
 - ✓ you can use `{title}` in the fields to print out the title
 - ✓ you can use `{count}` in the fields to print out the count
-- each card has a collection of rules
-- rules are text with a decimal weight of benefit or detriment
-- rules can be put into a field with the `{rules}` string
-- each card-type has a set of data that each card must possess
+- ✓ each card-type has a set of data that each card must possess
-- each card has a dataset of the data that corresponds with the values and names of the card-type data.
+- ✓ each card has a dataset of the data that corresponds with the values and names of the card-type data.
 Possible implementation: text-field of an array of integers: `[1,2,3,4,5]`
 - fields can reference data in the cards with `{#data-name}`